The Devils of Loudun (opera): Performance history and reception

 Outside of Hamburg and Stuttgart, the opera received positive reviews in other German cities like Berlin, Cologne, Munich, and Mönchengladbach.
 For example, a slightly revised version of The Devils of Loudun was performed in West Berlin in 1970.
 A critic, who saw the performance, wrote that the presentation was "an electrifying unforgettable experience."
 In 1980, a little more than ten years after the world premiere, The Devils of Loudun received generally cruel reviews in Cologne.
 A critic admits that the work was convincingly performed but thought the compositional originality was completely lacking.
 Another critic, after seeing the Cologne production, even wondered if the opera really deserved to remain in the repertoire.

 In Austria, critics and audience reacted lukewarmly to the premiere of the work in 1971.
 Some thought the music was tedious and lacked the good measure of the sensational, on which the success of Penderecki's opera depends.
 The second performance of the opera in Graz was greeted by a half-empty hall of audience.
 Another critic in Graz said that the opera only conveys the story line and does not create much dramatic impact until it becomes musically more interesting in the final act.

 In Penderecki's native country Poland, the first performance, which was held in Warsaw six years after its world premiere in 1969 and considerably less risqué, received generally very negative reviews.
 Even the composer himself did not think the work was performed successfully.
 In May 1998, almost thirty years after the world premiere of the opera, a critic commented that the work was artistically successful, but musically was less successful.
 The same critic, after seeing a performance of the opera in Poznań, also suggested that the work could even be called "anti-opera."

 The French premiere of the opera in 1972 was rather disastrous; the performance was greeted with orange peels, turnips, leeks, cat-calls, and foot-stamping.
-Marseilles production of the opera, however, was praised for its set design and performers.
+Marseille production of the opera, however, was praised for its set design and performers.